5 Snack Recipes for Autoimmune Wellness

 There are many more delicious AIP snack recipes than these, but hopefully, the above examples have given you some great ideas going forward.

-For help with understanding a comprehensive list of foods to remove and foods to replace in your diet for a fully anti-inflammatory diet check the Make Food Simple book.
-It is an Amazon bestseller and includes hundreds of delicious anti-inflammatory recipes.
+For help with understanding a comprehensive list of foods to remove and foods to replace in your diet to support a healthy inflammatory response check the Make Food Simple book.

 Share